Oscarious/CMSC6950_Project/README.md

 3. Dependencies: <br>
     - conda install sbpy
     - conda install -c conda-forge openorb
-    - conda install pandas
 ## Computational Task
-1. Using the Haser-model to calculate the column density of CO2.
-2. extract the orbit data of a planet, compute and plot its orbit and position at a designated time.
+1. extract the orbit data of a planet, compute and plot its orbit and position at a designated time.
+2. Using the Haser-model to calculate the column density of CO2.